 Video advertising can be very lucrative, and if advertisers want a high VTR, you should be accommodating.

-To give videos a good chance at being viewed-through to the end, reduce clutter on video pages.
-The less other things on your video pages for a user to click on, the less likely they are to wander off mid-video.
+To give videos a good chance at being viewed through to the end, reduce clutter on video pages.
+The fewer other things on your video pages for a user to click on, the less likely they are to wander off mid-video.
 Video ads will likely make you much more than other ads too, so not having other ad units on pages with videos on makes a lot of sense.

 Advice for Ad Buyers

 Many advertisers, of course, want their whole video to be seen to the end.
 The end of a video ad is where the strongest CTA is put, so of course, they want people to see it.
 When a user clicks an ad, however, they don’t see it.